-- 131. To ensure effective decentralization and strengthening of local authorities and their associations/networks, governments at all appropriate levels, including local authorities, should: - (a) adopt and adapt, as appropriate, policies and legal frameworks from other Member States that are effectively implementing decentralization; - (b) review and revise, as appropriate, legislation to increase local autonomy in decision-making, implementation, resource mobilization and use, especially with respect to human, technical and financial resources and local enterprise development, within the overall framework of national, social, economic and environmental strategy; - (c) support local authorities reviewing revenue generating mechanisms; - (d) facilitate the exchange of technology, experience and management expertise between local authorities in the delivery of services, expenditure control, resource mobilization, partnership-building and local enterprise development, inter alia, through technical twinning and exchange of experience programmes; - (e) enhance the performance of local authorities by undertaking comparative analysis of, and disseminating innovative practices in, the delivery, operation and maintenance of public goods and services and in exploiting the fiscal potential of their cities; - (f) help institutionalize broad-based participation in decision-making and management processes at the local level; - (g) strengthen the capacity of local authorities to engage the local private and community sectors in goal setting and establishing local priorities and environmentally sound standards for infrastructure development and services delivery and local economic development; - (h) promote policy dialogue between all levels of government, the private and community sectors to improve planning and coordination; - (i) as appropriate, collect, analyze and disseminate comparative data on the performance of local authorities in providing for the needs of their citizens; - (j) reinforce measures to eradicate corruption and ensure greater transparency, efficiency and community participation in the management of local resources;
+131. To ensure effective decentralization and strengthening of local authorities and their associations/networks.
+Governments at all appropriate levels. including local authorities, should:

+(a) Adopt and adapt, as appropriate, policies and legal frameworks from other Member States that are effectively implementing decentralization:

+(b) Review and revise, as appropriate, legislation to increase local autonomy in decision-making, implementation, and resource mobilization and use. especially with respect to human, technical and financial resources and local enterprise development, within the overall framework of national, social, economic and environmental strategy:

+(c) Support local authorities reviewing revenue generating mechanisms:

+(d) Facilitate the exchange of technology, experience and management expertise between local authorities in the delivery of services, expenditure control, resource mobilization, partnership-building and local enterprise development, inter alia, through technical twinning and exchange of experience programmes;

+(e) Enhance the performance of local authorities by undertaking comparative analysis of, and disseminating innovative practices in, the delivery, operation and maintenance of public goods and services and in exploiting the fiscal potential of their cities:

+(f) Help institutionalize broad-based participation in decision-making and management processes at the local level:

+(g) Strengthen the capacity of local authorities to engage the local private and community sectors in goalsetting and establishing local priorities and environmentally sound standards for infrastructure development and services delivery, and local economic development;

+(h) Promote policy dialogue between all levels of Government, the private and community sectors to improve planning and coordination:

+(i) Collect. analyse and disseminate, as appropriate, comparative data on the performance of local authorities in providing for the needs of their citizens;

+(j) Reinforce measures to eradicate corruption and ensure greater transparency, efficiency and community participation in the management of local resources:

-- (k) enable local authorities and their associations/networks to take initiatives in national and international cooperation, particularly to share good practice and innovative approaches towards sustainable human settlements management; and - (l) develop, in collaboration with UNCHS (Habitat), associations/networks of local authorities and other international associations and organizations, a global and easily accessible information network to facilitate the exchange of experience, know-how and expertise. - 3.
-Participation, civic engagement and government responsibility - 132.
-Sustainable human settlements development requires the active engagement of civil society organizations, as well as the broad-based participation of all people.
-It equally requires responsive, transparent and accountable government structures at all levels.
-Civic engagement and responsible government both necessitate the strengthening of participatory mechanisms, including access to justice and community-based action planning, which will ensure that all voices are heard in identifying problems and priorities, setting goals, exercising legal rights, determining service standards, mobilizing resources and implementing policies, programmes and projects.
+(k) Enable local authorities and their associations/networks to take initiatives in national and international cooperation. particularly to share good practice and innovative approaches to sustainable human settlements management; and

+(1) Develop. in cooperation with UNCHS (Habitat), associations/networks of local authorities and other international associations and organizations, a global and easily accessible information network to facilitate the exchange of experience. know-how and expertise.

+3. Participation, civic engagement and Government responsibility

+132. Sustainable human settlements development requires the active engagement of civil society organizations, as well as the broad-based participation of all people.
+It equally requires responsive, transparent and accountable governmental structures at all levels.
+Civic engagement and responsible government both necessitate the strengthening of participatory mechanisms, including access to justice and community-based action planning, which will ensure that all voices are heard in identifying problems and priorities, setting goals. exercising legal rights. determining service standards. mobilizing resources and implementing policies, programmes and projects.